 The cost of this refurbishment programme would be £2.3 million and entailed the closure of its Endoscopy Decontamination department for several months.
 The hospital needed a solution that would avoid disruption and maintain its patient numbers and safety levels.
 The closure of a vital service was not an option, therefore the hospital considered a variety of opportunities including temporary modular buildings, renting or buying a mobile facility, and even moving to another estate.
 After working with Q-bital Healthcare Solutions in previous years, the Q-bital mobile Endoscope Decontamination facility was the only solution that met their requirements and budget.

 Working with the hospital’s clinical, management and estate teams, Q-bital Healthcare Solutions designed and built an Endoscope Decontamination mobile facility, the first of its kind in the Q-bital fleet, to suit the hospital needs and specifications.
 This included four AERs, two drying cabinets, a pass-through hatch and a RO system that offers 100% redundancy.
-After conducting a site survey, the healthcare space was delivered and installed by a dedicated and highly-skilled transport and logistics team, and placed towards the back of the hospital.
-Q-bital ensured the facility was in place and commissioned to meet the time frames needed for a smooth crossover between the existing facilities and transfer to the mobile Healthcare Space to maintain service, quality and to work at full capacity.
+After conducting a site survey, the Healthcare Space was delivered and installed by a dedicated and highly-skilled transport and logistics team, and placed towards the back of the hospital.
+Q-bital ensured the facility was in place and commissioned to meet the timeframes needed for a smooth crossover between the existing facilities and transfer to the mobile facility to maintain service, quality and to work at full capacity.

-The purpose-built Endoscope Decontamination Unit featured a plant room, clean room, dirty room, a pass-through endoscope washer and disinfector area, and a staff welfare area.
-The facility is fully HTM compliant, including all aspects relating to fire safety and water quality.
-Q-bital designed the healthcare space to have windows and glass doors to flood in natural light to create an enjoyable and safe work environment for hospital employees.
+The purpose-built Endoscope Decontamination facility featured a plant room, clean room, dirty room, a pass-through endoscope washer and disinfector area, and a staff welfare area.
+The Healthcare Space is fully HTM compliant, including all aspects relating to fire safety and water quality.
+Q-bital designed the facility to have windows and glass doors to flood in natural light to create an enjoyable and safe work environment for hospital employees.

-To be able to disinfect all channelled flexible scopes, the facility was equipped with modern and high-spec equipment that was on par with the hospitals’ own technology.
+To be able to disinfect all channelled flexible scopes, the Healthcare Space was equipped with modern and high-spec equipment that was on par with the hospitals’ own technology.
 This equipment included an electronic-tracking system, automated water system, a leak detector, and an anti-fume and anti-spill chemical cabinet.
-Q-bital also provided a facilitator to work alongside the hospital team to ensure the smooth and efficient running of the Healthcare Space.
+Q-bital also provided a facilitator to work alongside the hospital team to ensure the smooth and efficient running of the facility.

-Since the Endoscope Decontamination facility was installed in August 2018, the hospital has managed to maintain its services at full capacity and without disruption.
-Almost 10,000 scopes have been decontaminated so far and the Healthcare Space has enabled the hospital to continue to meet the criteria needed for JAG accreditation.
-With the demand for Endoscopy increasing by 8-10% each year, the Q-bital facility has allowed the hospital to keep its Endoscope Decontamination services running at 6 days a week along with two additional late evenings.
+Since the Endoscope Decontamination Unit was installed in August 2018, the hospital has managed to maintain its services at full capacity and without disruption.
+Almost 10,000 scopes have been decontaminated so far and the facility has enabled the hospital to continue to meet the criteria needed for JAG accreditation.
+With the demand for Endoscopy increasing by 8-10% each year, the Q-bital Healthcare Space has allowed the hospital to keep its Endoscopy Decontamination services running at 6 days a week along with two additional late evenings.

-The Healthcare Space has provided flexibility and time to the hospital, giving them enough time to efficiently train staff on the new equipment as well as continuing to maintain their service levels at the same time.
+The facility has provided flexibility and time to the hospital, giving them enough time to efficiently train staff on the new equipment as well as continuing to maintain their service levels at the same time.